chauff/paper-note-filler/README.md

 This plugin solves a single annoyance for me when it comes to taking notes about ML/NLP/IR papers - 90% of which happen to be available on [arxiv.org](https://arxiv.org/): the constant copy and paste to fill in a note template (author, title, etc.).

 Instead of manually creating one [Obsidian](https://obsidian.md/) note per paper for a [zettelkasten](https://beingpax.medium.com/zettelkasten-method-with-obsidian-how-to-take-smart-notes-with-examples-cdaf348febbd), simply provide the URL and the plugin extracts the important information and creates a new note automatically.

-Basic OpenAI integration is available (but not required to be used) so that data can be extracted from a paper automatically.
+*Update 10/204*: Basic OpenAI integration is available (but not required to be used) to generate tags and extract future work directions for papers where arxiv offers an HTML version.

 This (mostly) works for paper URLs from three domains: